nivohana/travel-company-landing-page-design/README.md

 # travel-company-landing-page-design
-Create a unique landing page that designed as template for travels companies.
+Created a unique landing page designed as a template for travel companies that want to attract new customers. built with:
-Tech:
 HTML, CSS, SASS, JS